Recover deleted data from iOS devices, iTunes and iCloud backup files.

 3.Phone Crash: The rarest of the three scenarios.
 But Phone crashes and system failures usually come without knocking.
 They could be triggered by virus or just a hardware malfunction.
 But it does happen.
 And when it does, sometimes messages get deleted.

-When you a message is deleted it isn’t wiped completely.
+When your message is deleted it isn’t wiped completely.
 The message still resides in memory sectors.
 It can be overwritten though by a new message.You can do three things to avoid permanent loss of messages from your galaxy phones:

-To retrieve deleted messages from Samsung phones, you don’t need to look farther than dr.fone toolkit - Android Data Recovery.
+To retrieve deleted messages from Samsung phones, you don’t need to look farther than dr.fone - Recover (Android).
 It’s the world’s first data recovery software that has the highest recovery rate in the Android data-retrieval business.
-It can recover data from a lot of scenarios like System crash, R.O.M flashing, backup synchronizing error and others.
-It can retrieve files from more than 6000 Android models.
+It can recover deleted files on Android from a lot of scenarios like System crash, R.O.M flashing, backup synchronizing error and others.
+It can retrieve files from both Android SD card and phone memory.
 On top of that it works for both rooted and unrooted devices.
 After extraction, the rooted state of the devices doesn’t change.
 The recovery process is simple and one doesn’t really need to be a computer-wiz to use it.
 The range of file-types recovered spans from contacts, text-messages, photos and WhatsApp messages to videos and documents.

 World's 1st Android smartphone and tablet recovery software.

 Step 1.
-Install and run the program on your computer, and then you'll see its main window below.
+Install and run dr.fone on your computer, and then you'll see its main window below.

 When connecting your Samsung mobile phone to your computer, you'll get the window below.
 At this time, you need to enable USB debugging on the phone at first.
 Follow the below directions: